 What Will Happen If The Exchange Is Hacked?

 As already mentioned, after creating an account, the exchange will indicate the address to which funds should be transferred in order to start trading them on the exchange.
 But keep in mind, although it is declared as yours, it is generated by the exchange server, and the private keys to it are stored exactly at the exchange.

-If the exchange went broke, robbed by hackers or closed by law enforcement agencies, the chances of users to get their money are minimal.
+If the exchange goes broke, is robbed by hackers, or is closed by law enforcement agencies, the chances of users getting their money is minimal.
 In such cases, it all depends on the decency of the owners and the scale of the problems.

 List of exchanges that have never been hacked: https://bit.ly/3895aRV